 Get Rid of Writer’s Block Fast

-Writer's block can be a terrible thing.
-Some people suffer from writer's block for five days, and some of us are over here in the year to five-year mark.
-Sometimes we just can't shake it.
+Writer’s block can be a terrible thing.
+Some people suffer from writer’s block for five days, and some of us are over here in the year to five-year mark.
+Sometimes we just can’t shake it.
 Sometimes our own insecurities block us from writing.
 Sometimes the pressure is overwhelming.
-In honor of my online writing class How To Beat Writer's Block I came up with a short list of tips that might help you resolve your writer's block issues.
+In honor of a previous online writing class of mine, How To Beat Writer’s Block, I came up with a short list of tips that might help you resolve your writer’s block issues.

 With these three tiny tips, you might be able to start making larger strides in writing.
 Writing can be hard when a million other things deserve our attention, but you have to decide what’s important and what’s necessary for you to live a full life.
 If that’s writing, then write!
 If that’s something else, then go do that.